-Everytime I see one of my photography students with the lens hood on backwards, I know they don't know what the lens hood does.
+Every time I see one of my photography students with the lens hood on backward, I know they don't know what the lens hood does.

-What is the purpose of a lens hood?
+What Is the Purpose of a Lens Hood?

 The intended purpose of the lens hood is simply to reduce lens flare, but the protection it provides to the glass elements of the lens is a beneficial side-effect.

 The only thing worse than getting a lens hood in the picture is when you hand your point and shoot to Uncle Harry, who puts his finger right over the lens when he takes a picture… Ugh!

-Prime lenses have round lens hoods more often than zooms, because they don't have the added difficulty of keeping out of the way as the camera zooms out.
+Prime lenses have round lens hoods more often than zooms because they don't have the added difficulty of keeping out of the way as the camera zooms out.

 Should I use a lens hood on my camera?

-While shooting without a lens hood can still produce great pictures most of the time, if any light happens to bounce into the lens from the sides, the contrast and color in the image is significantly reduced.
-Also, it is nice to have a lens hood for protection of the lens.
+While shooting without a lens hood can still produce great pictures most of the time, if any light happens to bounce into the lens from the sides, the contrast and color in the image are significantly reduced.

 Canon generally provides a lens hood for the L series (professional) lenses, but not for the consumer level lenses.